RobJacobson/ws-dottie/docs/SCHEMA-INSTRUCTIONS.md

 15. **Including "AsJson" in input schema names** - Remove "AsJson" suffix from schema names
 16. **Missing `.describe()` annotations on input parameters** - All input parameters need descriptions
 17. **Incorrect export ordering** - Schema exports must be immediately followed by their type exports
+18. **WSF APIs using old naming conventions** - Remove "Get", "All", "Specific", "Detail" prefixes/suffixes
+19. **WSF schemas using camelCase instead of PascalCase** - Use PascalCase for both schema and type names
+20. **WSF ID-based endpoints missing "ById" suffix** - Use "ById" for endpoints with ID parameters

 ## Remember